Vegan Japanese

 Instructions

 • Heat the sesame oil in a wok or wide frying pan over high heat.
+The pan should be hot before the pak choi goes in.

 • Drizzle in the soy sauce and mirin, then sprinkle over the sugar.
+The heat will quickly coat the stems and leaves with flavor.

 Notes